TomConlin/StarBash/README.md

 we get treating this as a data munging problem that is shareable with a much broader audience than typically appreciate the shell.

-Our data set is a field, a representation of intensity at a location in two dimensions.
+Our data set is a field, a representation of intensity at locations in two dimensions.
 Some locations will be stars and others will be background, we should figure out how to tell them apart.